-Set Operators in SQL
+SET Operators in SQL

 Overview

-How to Use Set Operations in SQL?
+How to Use SET Operators in SQL?

 • The number of columns in the SELECT statement on which you want to apply the SQL set operators must be the same.